vishapoberon/vipack/readme.md

 usage
 =====

-try `vipack --help`.
+try `vipak --help`.

 some examples:

-`vipack -s` — syncs the default package tree to `~/.vipack/vipackTree`.
+`vipak -s` — syncs the default package tree to `~/.vipak/vipatsar`.

-`vipack -d -p irc_bot` — only resolves/shows dependencies of the package `irc_bot`, does not download or build packages.
+`vipak -d -p irc_bot` — only resolves/shows dependencies of the package `irc_bot`, does not download or build packages.

-`vipack -f -p irc_bot` — resolves and fetches required packages.
+`vipak -f -p irc_bot` — resolves and fetches required packages.

-`vipack -p irc_bot` — will build the package and dependencies in the default prefix: `~/vpkLocal`
+`vipak -p irc_bot` — will build the package and dependencies in the default prefix: `~/vpkLocal`

-`vipack -a -p irc_bot` — ask for confirmation before building the package and dependencies in the default prefix: `~/vpkLocal`
+`vipak -a -p irc_bot` — ask for confirmation before building the package and dependencies in the default prefix: `~/vpkLocal`

-`vipack -p irc_bot -P /tmp/coolprefix` — will do the same in the custom prefix.
+`vipak -p irc_bot -P /tmp/coolprefix` — will do the same in the custom prefix.

-`vipack -p irc_bot -P /tmp/coolprefix -t /tmp/myothertree` — the same, but the dependency resolution will be conducted by using custom package description tree.
+`vipak -p irc_bot -P /tmp/coolprefix -t /tmp/myothertree` — the same, but the dependency resolution will be conducted by using custom package description tree.

 todo
 ====